 Examples of product life cycle management

 PLM systems are widely used across manufacturing.
-Key industries include aerospace, automotive, and defense.
+Key industries include aerospace, automotive, and defence.
 These three companies are using PLM in innovative ways:

 - Cement industry leader Humboldt Wedag built a responsive, future-proof PLM solution to help employees collaborate on design processes in a variety of languages and across three continents.

-- A leading manufacturer and supplier of compressed air solutions, Kaeser Kompressoren, streamlined the design process for new products with a centralized solution that supports collaboration and productivity.
+- A leading manufacturer and supplier of compressed air solutions, Kaeser Kompressoren, streamlined the design process for new products with a centralised solution that supports collaboration and productivity.

-- Sartorius, an international partner of the biopharmaceutical research and the life sciences industry, optimized product development with a single view of all product data to improve quality management and efficiency.
+- Sartorius, an international partner of the biopharmaceutical research and the life sciences industry, optimised product development with a single view of all product data to improve quality management and efficiency.